Does Peer-Reviewed Research Help Predict Stock Returns?: Alternative Measures of Risk

-To examine this possibility, Figure \ref{fig:decay_vs_words} plots post-sample returns against the ratio of risk words (e.g. ``utility,'' ``equilibrium'') to mispricing words (e.g. ``sentiment,'' ``underreact'') in the published papers.
-The risk and mispricing words are counted by software and defined in Appendix \ref{sec:app/dictionary}.
+Figure \ref{fig:decay_vs_words} plots post-sample returns against the ratio of risk words (e.g., ``utility,'' ``equilibrium'') to mispricing words (e.g., ``sentiment,'' ``underreact'') in the published papers.
+The relationship is negative, consistent with Table \ref{tab:hetero-bytheory}.

-The figure shows a negative relationship between post-sample returns and the ratio of risk to mispricing words.
-Thus, the underperformance of risk predictors is not due to an artifical binary classification.
-This result is also consistent with the monotonically negative relationship between model rigor and post-sample performance (Figure \ref{fig:decay_vs_model}).